aliraza944/carbon-beauty-clone/README.md

 ## What I Have Learned

-- Material Ui for Next Js
+- Material UI for Next Js
 - Working with CSS transitions
 - Creating complex grid layouts
 - how to scroll effects using useEffect hook